Increase in IVIE and IVAFE

 Exemption from the obligation to disclose the assets and pay the tax applies, inter alia to individuals to whom, for any tax year, either of the two following regimes apply:

-If a taxpayer is not required to file an annual Italian tax return, e.g. because they are under the threshold limits or all their income has been taxed at source, they still need to file an return – section RW – to report any foreign assets and account for any tax.
+Even if a taxpayer is not otherwise required to file an annual Italian tax return, e.g. because they are under the income threshold limits or all their income has been taxed at source, they still need to file a return – section RW – to report any foreign assets and account for any tax.

 Payment Deadlines